Shirshakhtml/AutoRecon/README.md

 # AutoRecon
-It is a tool which automates the process of information gathering and analysis, making it easier for security professionals to identify potential vulnerabilities and weaknesses.
+It uses a combination of passive and active techniques to gather information.
+Passive techniques include monitoring network traffic and analyzing publicly available information, while active techniques involve sending probes and queries to the target system to identify open ports, services, and other system information.